 This plan allows students to pay their semester school fees by making monthly payments.
 The IPP is also available during summer sessions.
 A one-time, per-term, nonrefundable fee is charged to cover administrative expenses.
 You can choose your IPP online through IUP EasyPay.

-For any student not paying the full amount due on his or her billing statement and who has not signed up through the IUP EasyPay, the Office of the Bursar will assume the student has chosen the IPP and will automatically enroll them.
+For any student not paying the full amount due on his or her billing statement and who has not signed up through the IUP EasyPay, the Office of the Bursar will assume the student has chosen the IPP and will automatically enroll them in a two-payment plan for a one time fee per term of $40.
 If you are paying less than the full amount because you have an approved deduction that is not listed on the billing statement, please contact Financial Aid at 724-357-2218 or the Office of the Bursar at 724-357-2207 to clarify aid concerns.

 The following IPP options are available: